 - Liberal Arts and Sciences Educational Offering (LASEO) Index Scores – an Excel file that lists the LASEO Index Scores generated for this project for a set of higher education institutions in the United States with available data.

 On October 2, we presented on this project at the College and Beyond II: Liberal Arts and Life public colloquium series led by researchers from the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
-The recording of this presentation is now available.
+The slides and recording are now available.